-The Comprehensive Income and Expenditure Statement (CIES) summarises the resources generated and consumed in the year.
-This presentation of information is in line with CIPFA guidance and is commensurate with the in year internal reporting to management of income and expenditure.
-(See the outturn position table on page 6 for more detail of the in-year reporting)
+The Comprehensive Income and Expenditure Statement (CIES) record all of the PCC's (and Group's) income and expenditure for the year.
+This presentation of information is in line with CIPFA guidance and is commensurate with the in-year internal reporting to management of income and expenditure.
+(See the outturn position table on pages 8 and 9 for more detail of the in-year reporting)